 Following this, the Marshall Plan not only aimed to rebuild war-torn Europe but also initiated the architectural and financial foundations that eventually contributed to the formation of the European Union.
 Additionally, the establishment of the United Nations was instrumental in promoting international cooperation on a wide array of global issues, providing a platform for dialogue and conflict resolution.
 Throughout this period, the Asian market also began to develop, albeit in phases marked by capital liberalization, increasing external dependence, and the United States' technological preeminence.
 However, this growth was often overshadowed by political crises and conflicts, which necessitated the formulation and implementation of resolutions over time.
 The liberalization efforts were further bolstered by enhanced technological capabilities, enabling institutions to respond more effectively to emerging challenges.
 As global governance continues to evolve, the link between policy and the ability of these international institutions to maintain legitimacy and fairness will be crucial.
-After the end of the Cold War in 1990, many of these dynamics intensified.
-A growing number of countries began to question the established structures of global governance, advocating for the creation of new political and legal institutions.
+After the end of the established structures of global governance, advocating for the creation of new political and legal institutions.
 This trend reflects a broader desire for representation and equity in international organizations, highlighting the need for a responsive governance framework that can adapt to the changing global landscape.